Futures on Nexo: A Beginner’s Guide

 • Perpetual Futures: What sets perpetual contracts apart is that they don't have an expiration date and you can keep them open indefinitely.

 The price of Futures contracts isn't set by the platform or a fixed formula but by the balance of supply and demand for the underlying cryptocurrency.
-Currently, on the Nexo app, you can trade Perpetual Futures by using over 70+ contracts.
+Currently, on the Nexo app or web platform, you can trade Perpetual Futures by using over 90 contracts.
 These contracts are settled in USDT, meaning you only need USDT to trade.

 Going Long or Short

-Dive into a bite-sized course to learn how Perpetual Futures can be compared to a game of tug of war.
+(cta-block: Dive into a bite-sized course to learn how Perpetual Futures can be compared to a game of tug of war. title: Want to Know More? button: Start Learning link: https://bits.nexo.com/courses/investing/what-are-perpetual-futures)

 What is Leverage and Margin Risk in Futures?